tompi/cheapino/readme.md

 If you are wondering if this is actually usable, Im writing this on it, and Im pretty happy with it.
 My son is also using his at his work and claims its very usable.

-I know at least two other persons that built it:
+These are a few other people that built it:

 https://www.reddit.com/r/ErgoMechKeyboards/comments/12xg4u7/built_the_cheapino/
 ![Cheapino by TentacleSenpai69](otherbuild.jpeg)